MengeCrowdSim/Menge/doc/mengeDetails/sceneSpec.md

 @section sec_sceneAgentProfile Agent Profile Definitions

 Menge allows for crowds made up of a heterogeneous population.
-This heterogeneity can be realized using two different mechanisms: profiles and distributions.
-An agent profile reflects the idea that there may be different classifications of agents (e.g., old/young, male/female, etc.)  These different classifications (or *profiels*) arise from the idea that the agents are possessed of quite different property values.
-However, inside a single profile, there can still be variability across agents with the same profile.
+This heterogeneity can be realized using two complementary mechanisms: profiles and distributions.
+An agent profile reflects the idea that there may be different classifications of agents (e.g., old/young, male/female, etc.)  These different classifications (or *profiles*) arise from the idea that the agents which belong to different profiles are possessed of quite different property values.
+However, inside a single profile, there can still be variability across the agents.
 This is done using *distributions*.
-For example, agents modeling young male pedestrians may have a mean preferred walking speed of 1.5 m/s with a standard deviation of 0.1 m/s.
-We may also want to simulate old females with a mean walking speed of 0.9 m/s and a standard deviation of 0.05 m/s.
+For example, agents modelling young male pedestrians may have a mean preferred walking speed of 1.5 m/s with a standard deviation of 0.1 m/s.
+In contrast, old females would have a mean walking speed of 0.9 m/s and a standard deviation of 0.05 m/s.

 Ultimately, the agent profile is directly concerned with defining *per-agent* parameters.
 We specify an agent profile in the following manner: